 Tenancy in common describes a type of joint ownership of a property, whether a single family property or a commercial building.
 The tenants in common all own the property, but in different ratios.

 Depending on the property type will determine the ease or difficulty in securing financing.
 Also to note, tenants in common do not have the right to survivorship (the surviving owners do not get to split up the deceased tenant’s property interest), and instead, the deceased tenant’s ownership interest/percentage actually falls to their own estate, as defined by their will or the governing law.

 Termites are small, pale, soft-bodied insects that feed on wood, and can be highly destructive.
 The WDI (wood-destroying insect) report, also known as the Termite Report, includes a diagram of the property and the location of active and/or previous WDI activity.

 The report can also and sometimes include what may be necessary to resolve such possible infestations such as spraying or tenting.
 The WDI report will rarely if ever include the cost for such items, as that may be considered a conflict of interest.

 A title search examines public records for the history of the home, including sales, purchases, and tax and other types of liens.

-This article is meant for informational purposes only and is not intended to be construed as financial, tax, legal, real estate, insurance, or investment advice.
+This content is meant for informational purposes only and is not intended to be construed as financial, tax, legal, or insurance advice.
 Opendoor always encourages you to reach out to an advisor regarding your own situation.